bfairnington/getsetwebdevelopment/README.md

-HTML, CSS and Javascript codes for webpage for F45 Playoffs
+HTML, CSS and JavaScript scripts for webpage for F45 Playoffs